If you’re a fan of murder mystery novels or television forensic science dramas, then the Vancouver Police Museum is just the attraction for you.

 When is the Vancouver Police Museum open?

-So if there is anything else you’d like to know, be it about the Police Museum, or something else Vancouver related, just hit us up in the comments below or on our Facebook Page.
+So if there is anything else you’d like to know, be it about the Vancouver Police Museum, or something else Vancouver related, just hit us up in the comments below or on the Vancouver Planner Facebook Page.

 I’ll do our best to get back to you as soon as possible!